DendrouLab/panpipes/docs/install.md

 ```bash
 pip install .[spatial]
 ```

+The packages we support are in active development.
+We provide installation instructions to deal with the issues encountered, which we test in our [github actions](https://github.com/DendrouLab/panpipes)
+- To install a version of panpipes that has a working MultiVI please install panpipes with `pip install '.[multivipatch]'`
+- To install a version of panpipes to run old scvi-tools models in the refmap workflow, please install panpipes with `pip install '.[refmap_old]'`

 Panpipes requires the unix package `time`.
 You can check if it installed with `dpkg-query -W time`.